BURG3R5/BURG3R5/README.md

 ### Happy to see you here! 🙃

-I'm a final year student pursuing Bachelors's in Mechanical Engineering from IIT Roorkee 🎓.
+I'm a second year student pursuing Bachelors's in Mechanical Engineering from IIT Roorkee 🎓.
 I'm currently into Flutter App Development and working on my TDD skills.

 ### More about me...